adamstavely/shiny-waddle/test-harness/docs/UI_PAGES_REQUIREMENTS.md

-# Sentinel Front-End UI Pages Requirements
+# TestOrchestrator Front-End UI Pages Requirements

-Based on the comprehensive functionality of the Sentinel framework, here are all the UI pages that need to be created:
+Based on the comprehensive functionality of the TestOrchestrator framework, here are all the UI pages that need to be created:

 ## Implementation Status Summary